DMS Migration (Hybrid-Cloud)

 2025

-Multi-terabyte, multi-million-record migration from on-premise NFS storage to Oracle Cloud Infrastructure object storage (in-region) using Strangler Fig with per-document backend-flag tracking — zero-downtime cutover.
+Multi-terabyte, multi-million-record migration from on-premise file storage to cloud object storage (in-region) using Strangler Fig with per-document backend-flag tracking — zero-downtime cutover.

 The problem

-A multi-terabyte, multi-million-record document store lived on aging on-premise NFS hardware.
+A multi-terabyte, multi-million-record document store lived on aging on-premise file-storage hardware.
 Capacity was tight; the operational cost was high; disaster recovery was complex.

 The constraint